sammymwangangi/jacada/content/about.md

 ## about us
 about_us:
   subtitle: WHO WE ARE
-  title: Hello, We’re Andromeda Here For Your Help
+  title: Hello, We’re Jacada Here For Your Help
-  content: Your online Health & Fitness companion that offers free assistance on its Facebook Group and provides quality paid guided personal training packages by and through website.
-We are the first ever, online manifesto in Bangladesh to make place you will select when you think of getting fit
+  content: Jacada Technology Limited was founded as a result of the ever-increasing need of real-time, accessible, efficiency, fast and accurate technology solutions that are tailor made to complement the business processes at work place.
+With this we have embarked on a journey to become a both SaaS and on premises solution provider, to achieve this we have strategically partnered with like-minded organization to provide the best solutions in the region and beyond.
   image: /images/about/01.jpg

 ## our works